Shape of My Story

 They were calling me Karl Rove 2.0.

-After raising millions over a weekend re-framing a national political crisis with social media, politicians were approaching me asking how to create moments of national crisis.
+After raising millions online over a weekend re-framing with social media a national political crisis where Congressman Joe Wilson screamed 'You Lie!' at President Obama, politicians were approaching me asking how to create moments of national crisis.

 My credibility was at its peak after this moment.